 Lately, with Covid-19 invading my already cramped mind-space, I find myself completely overwhelmed.
 Friends inquire about the status of the novel coronavirus daily, hoping that I have some inside scoop on the latest from the frontlines.
 All I can say its, “It’s chaos.”

-Official recommendations from the Center for Disease Control and my higher-ups change every few hours.
+Official recommendations from the Centers for Disease Control and Prevention and my higher-ups change every few hours.
 Since the local guidelines are days behind the CDC, this also means we’re given conflicting information.
 Today, we’re no longer testing anyone for Covid-19 as an outpatient facility, due to the lack of tests.
 There’s a shortage of masks, both surgical and N95, so we are supposed to use one surgical mask a day, regardless of the obvious risk of contamination from contact with ill patients.
 We’ve been told to test for influenza and viral respiratory panels, but we didn’t even have equipment to collect those tests in our small lab until yesterday.
 We’re trying to keep up, but our leadership seems as confused as we are on the ground.
 I’m one step behind on crucial information, lack essential equipment, and drowning in community panic.

 People look to me daily to provide some measure of reassurance.
 I have little to offer, but I’ve found honesty seems to provide the best balm.
 I tell my patients not to panic, that most people will come through this unscathed, that the best thing they can do is to stay home, avoid high-risk family members and friends, and to call if they develop severe symptoms.